MassimilianoPozzi/python_julia_structural_behavioral_economics/README.md

 	- Estimation Method: Simulated Minimum Distance
 	- Source of Heterogeneity: Random Parameters

-We chose these papers to replicate because (a) they were recently published in general interest journals and, as such, they constitute the state-of-the-art in structural behavioral economics, (b) the replication files are available on the journal's website, and (c) they allow us to explore a wide array of different estimation methods and source of heterogeneity (the two building blocks of a structural model, as discussed in Sections 4.1 and 4.2 of DellaVigna 2018 and detailed in the list above).
+We chose these papers to replicate because (a) they were recently published in general interest journals and, as such, they constitute the state-of-the-art in structural behavioral economics, (b) the replication files are available on the journal's website, and (c) they allow us to explore a wide array of different estimation methods and sources of heterogeneity (the two building blocks of a structural model, as discussed in Sections 4.1 and 4.2 of DellaVigna 2018 and detailed in the list above).

  ### References on Structural Models in Economics